 Does my restaurant have to pay sales tax?

 You’re required to pay sales tax if your restaurant has what is known as a “nexus” in a given jurisdiction.
 So if your restaurant has a physical presence, like a brick-and-mortar location or a food truck, you will definitely be required to pay.
 If you have a food business that is strictly online, you may not have to but should double-check with your local jurisdiction.
 Having an employee, an affiliate, or some other type of presence may make you liable to pay.

 So when do I pay sales tax exactly?

-Think of it this way: your customer is the end user of the food you sell – after it hits their stomach, it isn’t going anywhere else (sort of).
+Think of it this way: your customer is the end-user of the food you sell – after it hits their stomach, it isn’t going anywhere else (sort of).
 But before it got there, you purchased ingredients from suppliers.
-Tax was not due at that time, because that was not end of the food’s journey.
+The tax was not due at that time, because that was not the end of the food’s journey.

 It may seem for a moment like you’re getting a break, but there’s no such thing as a free lunch.
 You don’t pay taxes on the purchase of food supplies because you will be collecting taxes on the final product.
 It is your responsibility to correctly calculate the amount of sales tax due by your customers (more on that later) – you’ll be required to pay it whether you remembered to collect it at the time of sale or not.

 So it sounds like I’m probably required to pay sales tax…how do I do that?

 - If you haven’t done so yet, you’ll want to file for a sales tax permit with your local agency.
 A quick search online should help you find those forms.